 Sensory sensitivities are common in autistic individuals.
 This shows up as being very sensitive to things around them, or sometimes not feeling them as much.
 Sounds that many people ignore or bright lights can upset the child and make it hard for them to focus.

 Autistic students often find it hard to block out background noise or other things that do not matter, which can break up what they hear and see in the classroom.
-For example, background noise can make it tough for them to use auditory learning or follow verbal instructions.
-Fixing these challenges is important to help students have good learning experiences.

 When you understand what an autistic child needs with their senses, you help set up a good place to learn.
 It will be easier for the child to join in if you cut down on things that overwhelm them, give them calming items, or let them take sensory breaks.
-This way, educators and parents help these children feel good about taking part in their lessons.

 Creating Sensory-Friendly Environments